 What are the people like?

-For most solopreneurs, peer culture ranks at the top of their considerations when choosing a coworking space.
+For most solopreneurs, culture ranks at the top of their considerations when choosing a coworking space.
 And it makes sense — Patrick Clark of Bloomberg went so far as to call coworking spaces “an expensive cure for loneliness” in a recent article.

 While Clark’s snarky critique of the cowork industry isn’t completely unfounded, it does seem to miss the point a bit.
+You might equally say that offices, middle managers and H.R. departments are an expensive cure for not hiring people who can work independently.

 When trying out a space ask yourself: